joshrp/moonlight-docs/Setup-Guide.md

 * iOS: An iOS device running iOS 8.0 or later.

+* PC (Chrome): Your PC should be new enough that it supports hardware-accelerated H.264 decoding, otherwise it will have to use CPU decoding.
+It must have the latest version of Google Chrome or Chromium installed.
+Chrome OS devices are supported.

-* PC: The PC client is currently in a beta status, and can't yet take advantage of the ability to process the video using the video card's hardware, so the client PC should have a relatively powerful CPU.
-Your client PC must have Java 8 installed.
+* PC (Java): The Java client requires a fairly powerful CPU since it does video decoding on the CPU.
+You must also have Java 8 or higher installed.

 **Internet and Network Requirements**